traefik/traefik/docs/content/routing/entrypoints.md

 ![EntryPoints](../assets/img/entrypoints.png)

-Entrypoints are the network entry points into Traefik.
+EntryPoints are the network entry points into Traefik.
 They define the port which will receive the requests (whether HTTP or TCP).

 ## Configuration Examples